ShowroomLogic/chooser/README.md

 of objects, you need to tell the directive which property you want to use as the "display" property of each object. (ex. putting "title" here would print the "title" property of each object).

+#### value-key
+This attribute allows you specify which object property to bind to when a selection is made.
+It's similar to "label-key" except for the model value.
+The default is to bind to the entire object.